thu-tram/mangg-may-tinh/end-to-end/l2-routing.md

 To solve this problem, we'd like to populate the forwarding tables for switches, so that they are able to forward packets directly toward their destination, instead of flooding copies of the packets in all directions.

-We could run a routing algorithm to populate the forwarding tables, but an even simpler approach is use \textbf{learning switches}.
+We could run a routing algorithm to populate the forwarding tables, but an even simpler approach is use **learning switches**.

 Suppose you are router R2.
 You don't have any information about the full network topology, and your forwarding table is empty.
 You have ports to the north, south, east, and west.